 The Occupational Safety and Health Administration has strict fall protection standards in place that are designed to help ensure no worker is killed by falling from a high elevation.
 Unfortunately, standards are not always followed, some employees are not properly trained, or equipment malfunctions.

 Whatever the cause of a fall injury, you should be able to make a workers compensation claim if the accident happened on the job and your employer opted in to workers’ comp.
-Texas is one of the few states that does not make participation in workers’ compensation mandatory, so you will need to check with an attorney about whether you can make a work injury claim through workers’ comp or whether you are instead eligible to sue your employer.
+Texas is one of the few states that does not make participation in workers’ compensation mandatory, so you will need to check with an Austin construction injury attorney about whether you can make a work injury claim through workers’ comp or whether you are instead eligible to sue your employer.
 When workers’ comp covers you, you can’t file an injury lawsuit against an employer, but you can get disability and medical benefits paid after a fall even if your employer did nothing wrong.

 A fall injury can also entitle you to make a personal injury or wrongful death claim against non-employers regardless of whether you have workers’ comp coverage or not.
 You can sue manufacturers of fall protection equipment that malfunctions, or project managers or subcontractors whose negligence was the cause of your fall.